Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/using_hcibox/_index.md

 ### Next steps

-HCIBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or a to jumpstart a proof of concept projects.
+HCIBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or to jumpstart proof of concept projects.
 You are free to do whatever you wish with HCIBox.
 Some suggested next steps for you to try in your HCIBox are:

 - Explore Windows Admin Center from either Azure portal or from the WAC gateway server
 - Deploy GitOps configurations with Azure Arc-enabled Kubernetes